-- Participation in two meetings of the RMP's SPLWG Workgroup, 12 monthly meetings of the STLS Team, four quarterly meetings of the STLS Long-Term Trends Strategy Team, and up to two meetings of the PCBs Strategy Team on behalf of C/CAG and its member agencies.
+- Participation in two meetings of the RMP's SPLWG Workgroup, 12 monthly meetings of the STLS Team, and up to six additional meetings (e.g., STLS Long-Term Trends Strategy Team, STLS Advanced Data Analysis Team, and the PCBs Strategy Team) on behalf of SMCWPPP and its member agencies.
 It is assumed that approximately half of these meetings will be attended via conference call. - Maps and tables describing recommended STLS sampling stations. - Comments on pertinent RMP-related documents and work products. - Telephone and email communications.

-Note: The above deliverables are for the 12-month FY 2017/18 time period (i.e., July 1, 2017 - June 30, 2018).
+Note: The above deliverables are for the 12-month FY 2018/19 time period (i.e., July 1, 2018 - June 30, 2019).

-SUBTASK SM94.03: CREEK STATUS MONITORING
+SUBTASK SM07.03: CREEK STATUS MONITORING

-During WY 2018, EOA will continue to perform all aspects of the countywide creek status monitoring program, in accordance with MRP Provision C.8.d.
+During WY 2019, EOA will continue to perform all aspects of the countywide creek status monitoring program, in accordance with MRP Provision C.8.d.
 The primary objectives of creek status monitoring are to gather information on whether numeric and narrative water quality objectives are being met in creeks and whether creek conditions are supportive of designated beneficial uses (e.g., aquatic habitat, recreational uses).
-Creek status monitoring will continue to be conducted in accordance with the probabilistic and targeted designs that were developed by the BASMAA RMC during MRP 1.0 and are now specified in MRP 2.0.
+Creek status monitoring will continue to be conducted in accordance with the probabilistic and targeted designs that were developed by the BASMAA RMC during the previous permit term and are now specified in the current MRP.